Saving for retirement Planning for retirement

 • How much can I expect from my OASI pension when I retire?

 The minimum and maximum retirement pension for individuals and married couples can vary from year to year.
-The pension you receive will depend on your average income as well as whether you have been paying your OASI contributions from age 21 without any gaps up to your regular retirement age.
-The current legal conversion rate also plays a role in this.
-Since making individual calculations is complicated, starting at age 40 you can request a free pension forecast from OASI every five years.
-An online pension estimate is good enough if you just want a rough idea of what your future retirement pension will be.
+The pension you receive will depend on your average income as well as whether you have been paying your OASI contributions from age 21 without any gaps up to the reference age.
+Since calculating your pension is complicated, starting at age 40, OASI lets you request a pension forecast from them free of charge every five years.
+You can use the online pension estimate to give you a rough idea of your future retirement pension.

 • What is a pension gap and how can I avoid it?